 This cathedral is a must-see place in London as it has dominated the capital city skyline for over 300 years.
 Although it is quite crowded due to tourists, it is a place worth seeing even on a one day trip in London.

+What are some famous landmarks in the United Kingdom?
 There are many great places to visit on the Jurassic Coast.
-In fact, Durdle Door, Lulworth Cove and few other points of interests could be easily added as top landmarks in England.
+In fact, Durdle Door, Lulworth Cove and a few other points of interest could be easily added as top landmarks in England.

 This beautiful UNESCO World Heritage Site on the English Channel coast of southern England just has to be visited if you are in this part of the country.
 Stretching for about 96 miles from Exmouth in East Devon to Studland Bay in Dorset is just perfect for a weekend getaway in the UK!

 Would you add Jurassic Coast to the list of top British landmarks?